uml-ubicomp-2016-spring/ubicomp16-MYOControl/README.md

 Myo Music App is provided by Thalmic Apps on their website, Installed this App to Familiarize myself with Myo connection with Android app and the interface (as uptil now had used Myo to connect with desktop applications only).

+Week Progress Report : 4/4 to  4/11

+Saurabh-Code has been update for Gallery provided by Saurabh

 Siddhant - Successfully build and android app on my part as Gallery app is being created by Saurabh(Team member) MyDemo app successfully concects MyoControl with my android phone and is able to read gestures on the app.